The world of online learning is a fast-growing sector. But don’t just take our word for it.

 Instead of household name press reviews, Podia actually reviews itself on its site.
 Some readers may find this a cynical means of clearly comparing itself favourably with its competitors.
 However, we thought it’s a nice touch and aimed at greater transparency for its customers.

-Podia compares itself to Kajabi, saying it’s a Kajabi “alternative that’s actually affordable.”
+Podia compares itself to Kajabi marketing, saying it’s a Kajabi “alternative that’s actually affordable.”
 It also distinguishes itself from ClickFunnels, Teachable, Thinkific, and Gumroad.
 We like that they say: “we want you to choose the best platform for you, even if it’s not us.”

 Kajabi is a web-based, “all-in-one” software that gives you the tools needed to make money from selling your knowledge all within one app.
 Kajabi includes: Website building tools and email marketing tools.